Hallow v.2 EdP

 SCENT NOTES: amber, oud, frankincense, benzoin, marzipan, rose, mint

-HISTORY: Perfumer Nicole Miller's first perfume (never intended for sale), relaunched in limited edition for the 15th anniversary of Blackbird.
-This is an updated version of Blackbird's original Hallow perfume launched in 2012.
-Modernized with brightness, and improved projection and longevity this fragrance is slightly more complex but stays true to the original formula.
+HISTORY: Perfumer Nicole Miller's first perfume (never intended for sale), relaunched in limited edition for the 15th anniversary of BLACKBIRD.
+This is an updated version of BLACKBIRD's original Hallow perfume launched in 2012.
+Modernized with brightness and improved projection and longevity, this fragrance is slightly more complex with added notes of rose and mint but stays true to the original formula.

 To me this perfume smells like if you mixed baby powder and Catholic Church incense with the smell of new tires.
 Is it for me?
 No, cause for some reason baby powder smell does not work for me.
 But I absolutely respect the perfume.
 Nothing out there smells like this and I'm intrigued by the perfume, whereas baby powder normally repulses me.
 It's still Pipe Bomb Pink for me, but maybe for someone else's skin and nose this is perfect.